 We will go into more detail on the liquidation process in the liquidation lesson.
 For now, it is enough to understand that liquidation means your account has run out of funds to support your position and so your positions have been closed.

-If you have one long and one short position, profits on one position can offset losses on the other.
-This happens automatically without the need to close or add a margin to either of the positions.
+For example, if you have one long future and one short future, profits on one position can offset losses on the other automatically without the need to close or add margin to either of the positions separately.
 However, if both positions are in the same direction, this will cause leverage to increase.

-Isolated margin means that you set a specific margin that is only used for a single position.
+With isolated margin you would set aside a specific amount of margin that is only to be used for a single position.
 This position and the margin used for it are isolated from the rest of the account and any other positions.
-On Deribit this can be achieved by using subaccounts.
-If you wish to isolate part of your margin to a single position without it being affected by another trade on the account, you simply transfer this margin to a subaccount and open the position there.
+On Deribit this can be achieved manually by using subaccounts.
+If you wish to assign some margin to a single position without it being affected by anything else in the account, you simply transfer this margin to a subaccount and open the position there.

-How do I change my leverage with cross margin?
+How do I change my leverage with standard margin?

-This is a common question from users new to cross margin.
-The leverage is calculated automatically, however, traders can set it by controlling the other two variables in the equation – position size and margin (account balance).
+This is a common question from users new to Deribit’s standard margin system.
+As the leverage is handled automatically with standard margin, the answer is by controlling the other two variables in the equation, position size and margin (account balance).

 Let’s look at some examples: